Ecwid/ecwid-api-docs/README.md

 # Changelog

+## March 6, 2018

+Added information about enabled or disabled new features of a store and their visibility status in `featureToggles` object in `/profile` endpoint.
+[Learn more](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)

 ## March 5, 2018

 Added ability to get all store shipping options via Ecwid REST API in **read-only mode**.
 If accessed via public token, Ecwid will respond with enabled shipping options only.
 [Learn more](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)